 The purpose of in-service training is to provide continuing education to certified peace officers to develop their knowledge and/or skills.
 The POST Board's duties relating to annual in-service training are addressed in Colorado Revised Statutes § 24-31-303(1).
 The POST Board can "promulgate rules deemed necessary by the Board concerning annual in-service training requirements for certified peace officers, including but not limited to evaluation of the training program and processes to ensure substantial compliance by law enforcement agencies and departments."
 In-service training is mandatory for certified peace officers who are currently employed in positions requiring certified peace officers as defined in Colorado Revised Statutes section § 16-2.5-102.
 This includes certified fulltime, part-time and reserve peace officers.
-Failure to satisfactorily complete training can result in suspension or revocation of an individual's POST certification.
+Failure to satisfactorily complete training may result in suspension or revocation of an individual's POST certification, or other administrative sanction in accordance with Rule 31.